SAVE THE DATE

-Fourth plenary meeting of the OECD Task Force on Tax and Development
+5th Plenary Meeting of the Task Force on Tax & Development

 The OECD’s Task Force on Tax and Development was created in January 2010 following the Joint Meeting on Tax and Development between the Committee on Fiscal Affairs (CFA) and the Development Assistance Committee (DAC).
 Its members - OECD and developing countries, international and regional organisations, civil society and business - have since met in each year, most recently in Seoul, Korea in October 2013.
 Co-chaired by South Africa and the Netherlands, the role of the Task Force is to advise the OECD Committees in delivering a Tax and Development Programme to improve the enabling environment for developing countries to collect taxes fairly and effectively.